 - 1. Wilson and Gisvold's Text book of Organic Medicinal and Pharmaceutical Chemistry, 8th edition Edited by Robert F. Doerge, J. B. Lippincott Company, Philadelphia, USA - 2.
-Burger's Medicinal Chemistry, Part I and II, 4th edition, Edited by M. E. Wolff, John Wiley. - 3.
+Burger's Medicinal Chemistry, Part I and II, 4th edition, Edited by M. E. Wolff, John Wilev. - 3.
 Principles of Medicinal Chemistry, W. O. Foye, 3rd edition, K. M. Varghese and Co., Bombay. - 4.
 Organic Chemistry of Drug Synthesis, Lednicer and Mitscher, Vols I and II, John Wiley. - 5.
 An Introduction to Medicinal Chemistry, Graham Patrick, Oxford University Press, Oxford, 1998. - 6.
 Burgers Medicinal Chemistry and Drug Discovery, Vol. I, 6th edition, Edited by Donald J. Abraham, John Wiley and Sons, New Jersey, 2003

-CHOO-505 Pesticides, Environmental Pollution and Newer Methods of Pest Control (3 credit)
+CHOO-505 Pesticides, Environmental Pollution and Newer Methods of Pest Control

-1. Introduction (9)

 1.1 The Shape of the Pesticide Industry

-1.2 Pesticides in the Developing World

-1.3 Defense Mechanisms in Plants
+- 1.2 Pesticides in the Developing World - 1.3 Defense Mechanisms in Plants

+1. Introduction

 1.4 Types of Pests including house hold and stored grain and grain products

 2. Types of Pesticides (9)

 2.1 Classification

 2.2 Toxicology and Mode of Action

 2.3 Sanitary Fundamentals of Pesticide Application

 (26)

-3. A) Important group of Pesticides (method of preparation and uses of

-important pesticides in use under each group/sub-group is expected)
+3. A) Important group of Pesticides (method of preparation and uses of impoint use under each group/sub-group is expected) rtant pesticides

 3.1 Insecticides

-3.2 Fungicides
+Fungicides

-3.3 Weedicides and Herbicides
+Weedicides and Herbicides

-3.4 Rodenticides and Fumigants
+Rodenticides and Fumigants

-3.5 Acaricides and molluscicides
+Acaricides and molluscicides

-3.6 Nematicides
+Nematicides

-B ) Industrial Process for the manufacture of 2, 4 - D and Parathion with f low
+B ) Industrial Process for the manufacture of 2, $4 - D$ and Parathion with flow sh neet diagram

-sheet diagram
+2) industrial Freedom for the manufacture of 2, 1 D and Faramon with free manufacture of 2, 1 D and Faramon with free manufacture of 2, 1 D and Faramon with free manufacture of 2, 1 D and Faramon with free manufacture of 2, 1 D and Faramon with free manufacture of 2, 1 D and Faramon with free manufacture of 2, 1 D and Faramon with free manufacture of 2, 1 D and Faramon with free manufacture of 2, 1 D and Faramon with free manufacture of 2, 1 D and Faramon with free manufacture of 2, 1 D and Faramon with free manufacture of 2, 1 D and Faramon with free manufacture of 2, 1 D and Faramon with free manufacture of 2, 1 D and Faramon with free manufacture of 2, 1 D and Faramon with free manufacture of 2, 1 D and Faramon with free manufacture of 2, 2 D and Faramon with ioot diagram

 4. Behaviour Controlling Compounds (7)

-4.1 Attractants
+Attractants (,)

-4.2 Repellants
+Repellants

-4.3 Chemosterilants
+Chemosterilants

-4.4 Antifeedants
+Antifeedants

+Oviposition Inhibitors

-4.5 Oviposition Inhibitors
+4.5 Oviposition inhoitors

 5. Naturally occurring Insecticides (Botanical Pesticides) (6)

 5.1 Pyrethroids

 5.2 Rotenoids

 5.3 Other insecticides of plant origin (Ryania, Neem, Nicotine etc.,)

-6. Synthetic Pyrethroids (6)
+6 Synthetic Pyrethroids (6)

-6.1 Types of Compounds
+Types of Compounds (0)

-6.2 Structure-Activity Relationship
+Structure-Activity Relationship

-6.3 Toxic Action and Synergism
+Toxic Action and Synergism

-6.4 Synthesis of important pyrethrins and their uses.
+Synthesis of important pyrethrins and their uses.

-7. Influence of Pesticides on Environment (17) 7.1 Behaviour of Pesticides in the air, water and soil 7.2 Action of Pesticides on Biocoenoses, Birds and Animals 7.3 Bioaccumulation of Pesticides 7.4 Integrated System of Plant Protection-The basis for Preventing the harmfu ıl action of Pesticides on the environment 8.
-Newer Methods of Pest Control (20) 8.1 Use of Morphogenetic Agents (Hormones and Pheromones) 8.2 Microbial Pesticides 8.3 Chitin and Amino acid Synthesis Inhibitors 8.4 Sexual Sterilization and utilization of Behaviour Controlling Compounds 8.5 Future Trends in pest control
+0.1 Symmetris of important pyreumins and their uses.

+7. Influence of Pesticides on Environment (17)

+7.1 (17)

+Action of Pesticides on Biocoenoses, Birds and Animals

+Bioaccumulation of Pesticides

+Integrated System of Plant Protection-The basis for Preventing the har rmful action of

+, Pesticides on the environment illinui uction of

+8 Newer Methods of Pest Control (20)

+Use of Morphogenetic Agents (Hormones and Pheromones) (20)

+Microbial Pesticides

+Chitin and Amino acid Synthesis Inhibitors

+Sexual Sterilization and utilization of Behaviour Controlling Compounds

+0.4 Serial Stermentiation and atmization of Benaviour Controlling Compounds